TheTipo01/YADMB/README.md

 `!play <link>` - Plays a song from youtube or spotify playlist

-`!shuffle <playlist>` - Shuffles the songs in the playlist and adds them to the queue!pause - Pauses current song
+`!shuffle <playlist>` - Shuffles the songs in the playlist and adds them to the queue

+`!pause` - Pauses current song

 `!resume` - Resumes current song